Animal euthanasia: Intravenous anesthetic

-Upon administration of intravenous anesthetic, unconsciousness, respiratory then cardiac arrest follow rapidly, usually within 30 seconds.
+Upon administration of intravenous anesthetic, unconsciousness (followed by respiratory and then cardiac arrest) occurs rapidly, usually within 30 seconds.

-The two-stage process that some veterinarians use includes a first shot that is a sedative to make the animal more comfortable and then a second shot that euthanizes the animal.
+The two-stage process that some veterinarians use includes a first shot that is a sedative to make the animal more comfortable, and then a second shot that euthanizes the animal.
 This allows the owner the chance to say goodbye to a live pet without their emotions stressing the animal.
-It also greatly mitigates any tendency toward spasm and other involuntary movement which tends to increase the emotional upset that the pet's owner experiences.
+It also greatly mitigates any tendency toward spasm and other involuntary movements, which tends to increase the emotional upset that the pet's owner experiences.

 For large animals, the volumes of barbiturates required are considered by some to be impractical, although this is standard practice in the United States.
 For horses and cattle, other drugs may be available.
 Some specially formulated combination products are available, such as Somulose (secobarbital/cinchocaine) and Tributame (embutramide/chloroquine/lidocaine), which cause deep unconsciousness and cardiac arrest independently with a lower volume of injection, thus making the process faster, safer, and more effective.

 Occasionally, a horse injected with these mixtures may display apparent seizure activity before death.
 This may be due to premature cardiac arrest.
-However, if normal precautions (e.g., sedation with detomidine) are taken, this is rarely a problem.
+However, if typical precautions (e.g., sedation with detomidine) are taken, this is rarely a problem.
 Anecdotal reports that long-term use of phenylbutazone increases the risk of this reaction are unverified.

-After the animal has died, it is not uncommon for the body to have posthumous body jerks or a sudden bladder or bowel outburst.
+After an animal has died, it is not uncommon for the body to exhibit postmortem jerks or a sudden bladder or postmortem bowel evacuation.
 This is caused by the muscles of the deceased animal's body relaxing.

 Inhalants

 Gas anesthetics such as isoflurane and sevoflurane can be used for euthanasia of very small animals.
 The animals are placed in sealed chambers where high levels of anesthetic gas are introduced.
-Death may also be caused using carbon dioxide once unconsciousness has been achieved by inhaled anesthetic.
-Carbon dioxide is often used on its own for euthanasia of wild animals.
+Death may also be caused using carbon dioxide once unconsciousness has been achieved by inhalation of an anesthetic.
+Carbon dioxide is often used on its own for the euthanasia of wild animals.
 There are mixed opinions on whether it causes distress when used on its own, with human experiments lending support to the evidence that it can cause distress and equivocal results in non-humans.
 In 2013, the American Veterinary Medical Association (AVMA) issued new guidelines for carbon dioxide induction, stating that a flow rate of 10% to 30% volume/min is optimal for the humane euthanasia of small rodents.

-Carbon monoxide is often used, but some states in the US have banned its use in animal shelters: although carbon monoxide poisoning is not particularly painful, the conditions in the gas chamber are often not humane.
-Nitrogen has been shown to be effective, although some young animals are more resistant to the effects, and it currently is not widely used.
+Carbon monoxide is often used, but some states in the United States have banned its use in animal shelters.
+Although carbon monoxide poisoning is not particularly painful, the conditions in the gas chamber are often not humane.
+Nitrogen is effective, although some young animals are more resistant to the effects, and it is currently not widely used.

-The use of gas chambers is not the most humane form of euthanasia as it can take up to 20 minutes to fully euthanize the animal.
-If the chambers are not calibrated correctly or the animal is ill, the process is only delayed further which can cause more harm to the animal.
+The use of gas chambers is not the most humane form of euthanasia, as it can take up to 20 minutes to fully euthanise the animal.
+If the chambers are not calibrated correctly or the animal is ill, the process is only delayed further, which can cause more harm to the animal.